-We have an enviable track record and have obtained consent on each and every occasion proposals have been submitted under this unique UK planning policy.
-Often these projects have been in highly sensitive areas of the open countryside, including Green Belt, AONB and even within a Scheduled Ancient Monument.
+We have an enviable track record and have an unparalleled level of success obtaining consent for proposals submitted under this unique UK planning policy.
+Often these projects have been in highly sensitive areas of the open countryside, including Green Belt, AONBs, Heritage Coast and even within a Scheduled Ancient Monument.

-The term 'Para 79' (formerly 'Para 55 & PPS 7'), refers to the UK national planning policy, first established in 1997, that sets out various special circumstances, where the erection of new isolated dwellings in the open countryside can take place.
+The term 'Para 79', formerly 'Para 55’ and prior to this 'PPS 7' refers to the aspirational national planning policy, first established in 1997, which sets out various circumstances which can enable the erection of new isolated dwellings in the open countryside.

 The 'Paragraph 79' policy is a response to the reality that, despite the drive to improve the design quality of new housing, generally new housing continues to be very ordinary and with very poor environmental consideration.

-The requirements of Paragraph 79 (formerly 'Paragraph 55'), sets a very high bar for architects and rightly so.
+The requirements of Paragraph 79 set a high bar for architects and rightly so.
 It demands a design approach of the highest quality.
 As a result, our studio has developed a sensitive and creative approach and our projects undergo a thorough examination at each stage of their development; from inception to planning, through technical design and construction.

 Inspirational sustainable design is an inevitable consequence of our rigorous approach to each and every stage of a design’s development.

-We're often working within established settlement boundaries, designing Replacement Dwellings in Conservation Areas (with or adjacent to Listed Buildings), Ancient Woodlands, AONB's, National Parks, Green Belt & even Scheduled Ancient Monuments.
-We're used to working with many complex planning dynamics.
+Many of our house commissions do not require Paragraph 79 to get consent.
+We're often working within established settlement boundaries, Replacement Dwellings, Conservation Areas (with or adjacent to Listed Buildings), Ancient Woodlands, AONBs, National Parks, Green Belt & even Scheduled Ancient Monuments.
+We're used to working with complex planning dynamics.
 Pushing the boundaries of possibility is what we do every day!

-How can Hawkes Architecture help?
+How Can Hawkes Architecture Help?